ibericode/unofficial-convertkit/readme.txt

 == Installation ==

-1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **Unofficial Convertkit** and click "*Install now*"
+1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **Unofficial ConvertKit** and click "*Install now*"
-1. Alternatively, download the plugin and upload the contents of `unofficial-convertkit.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
+1. Alternatively, download the plugin and upload the contents of `unofficial-ConvertKit.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin
-1. Set your ConvertKit API credentials in Settings > Unofficial Convertkit.
+1. Set your ConvertKit API credentials in Settings > Unofficial ConvertKit.

 == Frequently Asked Questions ==

 == Screenshots ==

 1. The settings page for connecting with your ConvertKit account.
-2. Unofficial Convertkit comes with several integrations.
+2. Unofficial ConvertKit comes with several integrations.
 3. Add a "sign-up checkbox" to any other form on your site.
 4. Easily embed your ConvertKit form in a WordPress post or page.